achalnm/pyspark-air-quality-analysis/README.md

 The full pipeline runs in a single Jupyter notebook across 8 steps.

 **Step 1 - Data Ingestion**
-The WHO Excel file is loaded via pandas (targeting the correct data sheet), written to a temporary CSV, then loaded into Spark.
-The population CSV is loaded directly.
-Both are stored as distributed DataFrames.
+The WHO Excel file is read with pandas using sheet `AAP_2022_city_v9` (the default tab is a README sheet and returns empty columns).
+Written to a temp CSV then loaded into Spark.
+Population data loaded directly from CSV.

-**Step 2 - Population Data Cleaning**
+**Step 2 - Population Cleaning**
-Column names are standardised to lowercase.
-String columns are trimmed and lowercased for consistent joining.
+Column names lowercased and renamed.
+String columns trimmed and lowercased to match the WHO naming convention before joining.

-**Step 3 - Entity Resolution and Merge**
+**Step 3 - Merge**
-WHO country names are normalised using a lookup dictionary to fix known mismatches (e.g. "viet nam" to "vietnam", "russian federation" to "russia").
-A left outer join on country name and year merges the two datasets while preserving all WHO rows.
+WHO country names are standardised against a 23-entry lookup dict to fix known mismatches between WHO and World Bank naming conventions.
+Left join on standardised country name + year keeps all 32,196 WHO rows.

 **Step 4 - Validation**
-Pollutant columns are renamed (pm25, pm10, no2).
-Missing value rates, duplicate counts, and value ranges are checked.
-No impossible values (negatives) were found.
+Pollutant columns renamed to `pm25`, `pm10`, `no2`.
+Null rates, duplicate count, and value ranges checked.
+PM2.5 is around 30% null and NO2 around 53% null, which is normal for city-level monitoring data.

-**Step 5 - Advanced Cleaning**
+**Step 5 - Cleaning and Imputation**
-Duplicates and rows missing key identifiers are removed.
-Missing population values are filled with per-country medians.
-Missing pollutant values are imputed using per-country medians.
-Row count after cleaning: 30,247.
+Three duplicates removed.
+Missing population and pollutant values filled with per-country medians using PySpark window functions.
+Final row count: 30,247.

-**Step 6 - Feature Engineering**
+**Step 6 - Index Calculation**
-Two metrics are calculated per row:

-- Pollution Index: weighted average of available pollutants, adjusted by temporal coverage
-- Health Risk Index: `(Pollution Index x Population) / 1,000,000,000`

-Pollutants are also categorised as Low / Medium / High based on WHO thresholds.
+Pollution Index: coverage-adjusted average of available pollutants per row.
+Health Risk Index: `(Pollution Index × Population) / 1,000,000,000`.
+Pollutants categorised Low / Medium / High against WHO thresholds.

-**Step 7 - Final Validation**
+**Step 7 - Final Check**
-Summary statistics and null counts are checked across key columns to confirm the dataset is clean and ready for analysis.
+`describe()` and null counts on key columns confirm the dataset is clean.

 **Step 8 - Visualisations**
-Three charts are generated and saved to the `outputs/` folder: a bubble chart, a line chart showing trends over time, and a stacked bar chart showing PM composition by country.
+Bubble chart (Pollution Index vs Health Risk, top 10 countries), line chart (Pollution Index trends 2011–2018, top 5 by health risk), stacked bar chart (cumulative PM breakdown, top 10 by PM2.5).
+All saved to `outputs/`.

 ---